-There are certain actions and behaviors that create more need more salt.
+There are certain actions and behaviors that create more need for more salt.
 For example, caffeine increases sodium excretion and so those who drink a lot of caffeine need to consume more salt.
-Another activity that causes you to dump sodium is exercise, for every hour of exercise you lose 2g of salt.
+Another activity that causes you to dump sodium is exercise, for every hour of exercise, you lose 2g of salt.

 This is why sportspeople consume Gatorade and other electrolyte drinks.
 The problem with those drinks is the other garbage they contain.
 Wouldn’t it be simpler to throw a little salt and lemon in your water after a workout?
 Or eat a few olives before the workout?

 Despite all of this established science low-salt diets are still frequently prescribed by doctors.